scholvin/aoc-2020/README.md

 make
 ```

 This generates the `aoc-2020` executable in the build directory.
+Run it from there, as it will look to `../data` for input files.
-Command line help is available there.
+Command line help is available from the executable..